Russian Progress Cargo Craft Docks to Station

-Category: Space Hits: 3Feb.
+Category: Space Hits: 6Feb.
 17, 2021: International Space Station Configuration.
 Four spaceships are docked at the space station including the SpaceX Crew Dragon and Russia’s Progress 75 and 77 resupply ships and the Soyuz MS-17 crew ship.

 An uncrewed Russian Progress 77 spacecraft arrived at the International Space Station’s Pirs docking compartment on the station’s Russian segment at 1:27 a.m.
 EST, two days after lifting off from the Baikonur Cosmodrome in Kazakhstan Sunday, Feb.
 14 at 11:45 p.m.
 EST (9:45 a.m.
 Monday, Feb.
 15, Baikonur time).
 The spacecraft were flying over Argentina at the time of docking.